Have you been injured at work? Let us work it out

 Every worker in Australia is eligible to claim

 WorkCover covers all Australian workers.
-Anybody who suffers an injury at work, or as a result of work, can make a claim for WorkCover compensation and should lodge a claim as soon as possible.
+Anybody who suffers a workplace injury, or an injury as a result of work, can make a claim for WorkCover compensation and should lodge a claim as soon as possible.

 How to make a WorkCover claim